top of page

 • How do you conceptualize prosociality?
 And rehumanization?

-• What does your community need to feel ‘human’?
+• How does your community see 'humanity'?

 • Do you see links between prosociality and rehumanization?